What is Pathological Waste?

 There are some approaches to the treatment of pathological waste.
 Some are as follows:

 Just as waste food can be composted, so can pathological waste, although some people may object to treating human tissue that way.
-Small backyard composters operate at ambient temperatures.
-Large compost piles that accept material from commercial sites and entire neighborhoods are generally more efficient and operate at higher temperatures (140 degrees F or so).
 Sometimes worms are put in the mix in a process called vermicomposting.

 Pathological waste is not usually put in composters, with the exception of placentas.
 Human psychological considerations prevent human body parts from being composted.

-Irradiation treatment exposes waste to electron beams, cobalt-60 or ultraviolet sources.
-The pathogen destruction efficacy depends on the radiation dose absorbed by the waste.
-Electron beams can penetrate waste bags, thereby eliminating the need for a mechanical shredding before treatment.
+Irradiation treatment is a process where wastes are exposed to electron beams, cobalt-60 or ultraviolet sources.
+The electron beams penetrate waste bags, thereby eliminating the need for a mechanical shredding before treatment.

-Ultraviolet radiation (wavelength 210 nm to 328 nm) can destroy airborne microorganisms.
+UV radiation at wavelength 210 nm – 328 nm can destroy airborne microorganisms.
 It is sometimes used as part of the overall treatment system, but it is rarely a main treatment unit.
 Unlike electron beams, UV radiation is not able to penetrate closed waste bags.

 - Chemical processes: